Magic Mike: Stage musical

 Reid Carolin, who wrote the film, adapted as a stage musical for Broadway.
 The adaptation was in development for over seven years.
 It was confirmed on 3 June 2018 in the UK on Britain's Got Talent live final that a UK version of Magic Mike would be put into production, and would begin in November 2018.
 Magic Mike Live London opened at the Hippodrome, London in Leicester Square on 10 November 2018. with original cast including Samantha Baines and David Morgan and directed by Channing Tatum.

 TV series

 A reality competition television series, titled Finding Magic Mike was ordered for HBO Max in April 2021 with Tatum and Soderbergh as executive producers.
 It premiered on December 16, 2021, produced by Eureka Productions and Warner Bros.
 Unscripted Television in association with Warner Horizon.
-In December 2022, it was announced the series was canceled and removed from HBO Max.
+The series was later canceled and removed from HBO Max in December 2022.
 The series was released on The Roku Channel and Tubi on February 1, 2023.